 1. Too much ego.

 This is a common slip.
 A lot of entrepreneurs fell very confident about their achievements and sometimes they overdo it.
 They feel that because they have created their business they know everything.
-Clearly this is not the case, nobody knows everything, and the result many times is to block new ideas and solutions that other people propose that will benefit the business.
+Clearly, this is not the case, nobody knows everything, and the result many times is to block new ideas and solutions that other people propose that will benefit the business.

 2. Lack of trust in your HR.

 Many times, especially in the early stages of the business, the owner has a difficulty in letting go responsibilities.
-He/she is used to do many tasks alone (and up to that point successfully) that is difficult to trust another person to do the same job.
+He/she is used doing many tasks alone (and up to that point successfully) that is difficult to trust another person to do the same job.
 The fact also that the business is growing and he/she feels that there is no time available for appropriate training, makes the situation even worse.
 The result is that the employees feel frustrated and they do not offer the maximum of their potential.
 The business is losing from this slip.

 Another slip is Micromanagement.
 This means to observe and control very closely the work of your employees.
 Many business owners believe that by controlling very carefully the work of every employee they gain more productivity, but the truth with this type of management is that it creates frustration and demotivation among employees.
 As a result, new ideas and innovation are lost, not to mention that very soon any good employees will leave the business in a search for a better company, so they might go also to competitors.

 This is a common slip too.
 Many business owners at work behave in a way that diminishes the value of their employees.
 A leader (business owner) has to know how to use his/her power.
 This power comes from the position they hold and it should reflect the best possible attitude.
-In a work environment any kind of harassment is unacceptable and it creates a culture that no one likes to work.
+In a work environment, any kind of harassment is unacceptable and it creates a culture that no one likes to work.
 Productivity goes down along with motivation and innovation.
 In addition, the business creates a bad name, especially in our days that you can find anything about anyone in social media.

 5. Lack of planning.

 Many entrepreneurs cannot avoid this slip.
 They have strong intuition and many things to do in a short period of time.
 As a result, they do not plan before they act.
-They usually confront the challenges when they happen, but in this way they pay the cost of fixing the problem, if the problem can be fixed.
+They usually confront the challenges when they happen, but in this way, they pay the cost of fixing the problem if the problem can be fixed.
 They forget to analyze that simple fact, that when you plan ahead, you avoid unnecessary problems, costs, disruption and wasted time.

 6. Creating the “ask the boss” culture.

 This slip is one of the funniest in businesses.
 This slip happens when the business owner wants to have absolute control of the decision process.
 Gradually all the employees learn that before they take any decision they should ask the boss first.
 The result is that nothing goes forward before the boss approves it, so when any issue appears the employees do not solve it; they just say “ask the boss” what to do.
-Therefore, the innovation and progress is lost.
+Therefore, the innovation and progress are lost.

 7. Lack of a complete brief before you delegate.

 Another famous slip is happening when the owner of the business cannot find time to explain properly and brief the employees before he/she delegates an assignment.
-Usually the reason is that he/she is too busy and stressed, but unfortunately the final outcome is really bad.
+Usually the reason is that he/she is too busy and stressed, but unfortunately, the final outcome is really bad.
 The people that work in the company feel frustrated, they have not understood what exactly they have to do, so mistakes are made that cost money and also the employees waste their time.

 8. Lack of feedback.